douglashill/douglashill.github.io/Content/london-to-athens.md

 ## Trains between London and Bari

 I spent the entire first week making my way slowly from London to Bari.
-I stayed two nights in each each of Paris, Milan, Termoli and Bari — so I had five moderate travel days and four stationary days.
+I stayed two nights in each of Paris, Milan, Termoli and Bari — so I had five moderate travel days and four stationary days.
 This was an excellent pace, as I made steady progress without rushing.

 I specifically wanted a day in Paris to visit the Louvre, but my day was a Tuesday, which is when the museum is closed.
 I suppose I’ll just have to go to Paris again sometime.
 Instead I went to the [Institut du Monde Arabe](http://imarabe.org/), which was generally very interesting and in particular had a good mini-exhibition from Ubisoft about the efforts that went into making Assassin's Creed Mirage historically plausible.